Constantly optimized fan control resolves turbine tip clearance issues caused by overcooling

 - Substantial reduction in fuel costs has been achieved in a plant which has adopted Turbine Cooling Air Optimization and Inlet Guide Vane Optimization for its three gas turbines

-- The Turbine Cooling Air Optimization has been adopted for 12 commercially operating units
+- The Turbine Cooling Air Optimization has been adopted for 14 commercially operating units (as of Dec.
+2021)

 Click below to learn more about our solution